 The author is awarded £200 and free membership of the BSSH for one year, and invited to publish the paper on the BSSH website.

-Submissions for the 2022 Undergraduate Essay Prize are now underway.
-The deadline for submissions to be received is Friday, September 30 at 11:59 BST.
-All submissions from Chairs of Examining Boards should be sent to the head of the judging committee, Alec S. Hurley (ahurley@sjfc.edu).
+Monday, September 15, 2025 - Friday, November 14, 2025.
+All submissions from Chairs of Examining Boards should be sent to the head of the judging committee, Alec S. Hurley (ahurley@cardiffmet.ac.uk).

 Style: Different universities will have different requirements for undergraduate dissertations.
 We do not require a particular referencing convention or presentation style, but would expect each submission to be internally consistent.